tokend/android-client/README.md

 * Direct asset buy
 * Simple general KYC
 * Handling of account roles
+* Quick connection to an environment by QR code

 ## Customization
 The app configuration is placed in `app_config.gradle` file.
 There you can change application ID, version info, network params, colors, and features availability.